CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 <img width="569" alt="Screenshot 2023-07-06 at 13 58 26" src="https://github.com/CemBirbiri/Topological-data-analysis-of-human-brain-2022-internship/assets/46814542/502841b1-f14a-450b-9c14-1a34c26b6406">

 In this algorithm, $KS$ denotes the Kolmogorov-Smirnov test.
-I used the two-sample Kolmogorov-Smirnov test from the Scipy-stats library~\cite{ks_2sample} to test the importance of a feature.
-The above algorithm is done for each community <$C_1$, $C_2$, ..., $C_t$>.
+I used the two-sample Kolmogorov-Smirnov test from the [Scipy-stats library](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ks_2samp.html) to test the importance of a feature.
+The above algorithm is done for each community < $C_1$ , $C_2$ , ..., $C_t$ >.
 In the end, I calculated statistically important features for each community (with $p$-value less than $0.05$).

-\section{Results}
+# 5. Results
 Each community in the Mapper complex represents a different group in the data.
-There are four different communities detected by Mapper which are shown in Fig.~\ref{communities}.
+There are four different communities detected by Mapper which are shown in Fig.8.
 We see three different groups composed of female patients only and one group of only male patients.
 The genders among communities are heterogeneous since the gender column is used as the first filter function for Mapper.
-Female groups are named as F$_1$ ($n=205$), F$_2$ ($n=204$), F$_3$ ($n=77$) and the male group is called M$_1$ ($n=205$).
+Female groups are named as $F_1$ (n=205), $F_2$ (n=204), $F_3$ (n=77) and the male group is called $M_1$ (n=205).
 We have analyzed the cognitive, emotional, and motor skills in each group, and identified which features make these groups different.
 Clinical features specific to groups are listed below where $p$-values are in ascending order from top to bottom i.e. first row in the tables is the most representative feature of that community.
 %
 \begin{table}[!h]
     \begin{tabular}{l l l l l l l}